 You will need:

-Environmentally friendly dish washing detergent (If you don’t have a green dish washing detergent, you can use what you have but your bubble blowing mix may not be very environmentally friendly)
+Environmentally friendly dish washing detergent (learn more about them here) (If you don’t have a green dish washing detergent, you can use what you have but your bubble blowing mix may not be very environmentally friendly)\

 Cup/jar (Reusing an empty jar from store bought bubble mix works great for this project.)

-Bubble wand, bubble blower, or something else to blow bubbles with
+Bubble wand, bubble blower, or something like these to blow bubbles with

 1. Fill the jar/cup with water.

 2. Add a liberal sploosh of dish washing soap to the water.
 The recommended amount is 3 parts water to 1 part dish soap but as a kid (and now as a kid cleverly disguised a responsible adult) I use a liberal squirt of dish soap and it works just fine.